openmrs/openmrs-module-mamba-etl/README.md

       `GRANT CREATE ON *.* TO 'openmrs_user'@'localhost';`

-      -- Grant privileges to create stored procedures and functions
+      -- Grant privileges to create and delete/alter stored procedures and functions

+      `GRANT ALTER ROUTINE ON *.* TO 'openmrs_user'@'localhost';`

       `GRANT CREATE ROUTINE ON *.* TO 'openmrs_user'@'localhost';`